Xing-CHEN18/Xing-CHEN18.github.io/Research.md

 **Related field**: Echo state network, Ridge regression

 **Introduction**: This work explores the implementation of reservoir computing (RC) systems, a subset of neuromorphic computing, which are particularly efficient for processing temporal and sequential information.
 These systems utilize a network of nonlinear nodes for rapid and stable learning, significantly reducing computational costs compared to traditional recurrent neural networks (RNNs).
+For more info about RC, pls check my previous posts if it interests you: [Project: What Is And Why Reservoir Computing](https://xing-chen18.github.io/Project-What-is-and-why-Reservoir-Computing/), [Memory and Nonlinearity in Reservoir Computing](https://xing-chen18.github.io/Project-Memory-and-Nonlinearity-in-Reservoir-Computing/)

 <p align="center">
   <img alt="img-name" src="{{ site.baseurl }}/images/NC_reservoir.PNG" height="auto" width="auto">